A global collaboration for patient safety

 Opening the WHO PIDM meeting in India, 2015.

-The countries and regions that are members of the programme work nationally and collaborate globally to monitor and identify harm caused by medicines, to reduce the risks to patients, and to establish worldwide pharmacovigilance standards and systems.
+The countries and regions that are members of the programme work nationally and collaborate globally to monitor and identify adverse effects of medicines and vaccines, to reduce the risks to patients, and to establish worldwide pharmacovigilance standards and systems.

 Uppsala Monitoring Centre, in its capacity as the WHO Collaborating Centre for International Drug Monitoring, provides support to programme members to establish and develop national systems for monitoring the safety of medicines.
 Members have access to UMC’s research expertise and a range of resources, such as data management and analytical tools and services.